jsim0809/toolbox/README.md

 ## Table of contents

-fisherYates.js: Use the inside-out Fisher-Yates algorithm to create a random ordering of integers.
+**fisherYates.js**: Use the inside-out Fisher-Yates algorithm to create a random ordering of integers.

-meyer-sim.css: The well-known Meyer Reset CSS file for overriding browser CSS styles, with additional customizations added by me.
+**meyer-sim.css**: The well-known Meyer Reset CSS file for overriding browser CSS styles, with additional customizations added by me.